Buy Deed Restricted Units

 Lending is the sole responsibility of the Buyer.
 Applicants are strongly encouraged to speak to a Lender before bidding on an APCHA property.

 Staying current with HOA assessments, taxes, the mortgage and maintaining the unit after purchase are the buyer/owner’s responsibility.
-The buyer may also be able to make and receive credit (upon resale) for certain capital improvements as allowed by the APCHA Guidelines and the unit’s deed restriction.
+The buyer may also be able to make and receive credit (upon resale) for certain capital improvements as allowed by the APCHA Regulations and the unit’s deed restriction.